 The most popular platforms for crowdfunding

 The number of platforms for crowdfunding is increasing every day.
 Kickstarter is most likely the best-known crowdfunding platform on the internet.
 The platform supports mostly creative projects, which makes it open for film, music, games, and tech projects.
 Other similar platforms include Indiegogo.
+For nonprofit crowdfunding, you can check out Donorbox.

 However, this isn’t limited to only technology and creative projects, as alternative crowdfunding platforms like BitofProperty, are starting to gain traction.
 Recently funded, this Singaporean-based startup offers blockchain enabled property crowdfunding.
 This investment platform enables anyone to become a property investor.